-Our teams manage the pediatric emergency room as well as the pediatric and neonatal intensive care units in the country’s only tertiary facility, Simão Mendes national hospital, in the capital, Bissau.
-We have established a triage system in the pediatric emergency unit to guarantee faster and more efficient treatment and have worked closely with the Ministry of Health to ensure that the correct protocols and treatment procedures are implemented to reduce child mortality.
-We also support Ministry of Health staff with training and management skills development.
-Please donate to support our work in Guinea-Bissau and other countries around the world now.
+We managed the 15-bed pediatric emergency room as well as the pediatric and neonatal intensive care units (with a total of 64 beds) in the country’s only tertiary facility, Simão Mendes national hospital, in the capital Bissau.
+We established a triage system in the pediatric emergency unit to guarantee faster and more efficient treatment.